LaunchAcademy/object-composition-js-immersive-fac/javascript-object-composition.md

 - Review class syntax in JS
 - Understand how objects can interact and reference one another
 - Explore method chaining
+- Discuss the basics of object inheritance
+- Make brief mention of inheritance

+---

+## A Note on how the curriculum is delivered

+* contrived for beginners
+* not every assignment will be a reflection of the very best practices, but instead organized to help learn essentials
+* focus on full-stack integration essentials
+* domain-knowledge depth *as-needed*

 ---